obyick/dataStructures/README.md

 # dataStructures
-This repository provides implementations of the ArrayList, LinkedList, and DoubleLinkedList data structures in Golang.
-Each implementation includes methods for common operations, such as adding and removing elements, as well as algorithms for sorting and searching.
+This repository provides implementations of the types of list (ArrayList, LinkedList, and DoubleLinkedList) data structures.
+Also types of sorting (BubleSorting, CountingSorting, InsertionSorting, MergeSorting, QuickSorting, SelectionSorting, RandomSorting) algorithms.